fwd/nano-docs/source/index.md

 # Welcome to Nano.to

-Free Username & non-custodial Checkout API for the [Nano](https://www.google.com/search?q=nano+currency) blockchain.
+Username service & Non-custodial Checkout UI for the [Nano](https://www.google.com/search?q=nano+currency) blockchain.

 We're on a mission to accelerate the use of Nano around the world.